A bound for the exterior product of $S$-units: Generalization of Schinzel's inequality, I

 so that $x = x^+ - x^-$ and $|x| = x^+ + x^-$.
 Let $\bx = (x_n)$ be a (column) vector in $\R^N$.
 As in \cite[equation (4.3)]{akhtari2016}, the {\it Schinzel norm} is the function

 defined by

 It is clear that $\delta$ is in fact a norm on $\R^N$, and we write

 for the corresponding closed unit ball.
 Then $K_N$ is a compact, convex, symmetric subset of $\R^N$ with a nonempty interior.
-The $N$-dimensional volume of $K_N$ was determined in \cite[Lemma 4.1]{akhtari2016}.
-Here we will determine the finite collection of extreme points of $K_N$.
-Then a lengthy combinatorial argument using the extreme points will lead to a proof of the following inequalities.
+The $N$-dimensional volume of $K_N$ was computed in \cite[Lemma 4.1]{akhtari2016}.
+The connection between the Schinzel norm and the Weil height follows from (\ref{first12}) and (\ref{wedge11}) (see also \cite[Lemma 5.1]{akhtari2016}).

+In Lemma \ref{lemreg1} we will determine the finite collection of extreme points of $K_N$.
+Then a combinatorial argument in section 4 applied to the extreme points of $K_N$ will lead to a proof of the following inequalities.

 \begin{theorem} Let $\bx_1, \bx_2, \dots, \bx_L$ be linearly independent vectors in $\R^N$.
 If $L = N$ then

 if $L < N \le 2L$ then

 and if $2L \le N$ then